score-json/json/TSF/trustable/no-json-faults/NJF-06.4.1.md

     Erikhu1: 1.0
 ---

-If the service recognises the name candidate as string, then it accepts the name candidate.
+If the service provided by nlohmann/json recognises the name candidate as string, then it accepts the name candidate.

-sab